polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 2: Grant elevated user rights to the SQL Server service account

-In this task, you will use Group Policy to grant the following user rights to the SQL Server service account (**s03-db-0-sqlsvc** and **s03-db-1-sqlsvc**) on the Window Server 2016 computers hosting their respective SQL Server instances.
+In this task, you will use local Group Policy to grant the following user rights to the SQL Server service account (**s03-db-0-sqlsvc** and **s03-db-1-sqlsvc**) on the Window Server 2019 computers hosting their respective SQL Server instances.

 -   Perform volume maintenance tasks